Have you heard that your placenta will stop working properly after your ‘due date’ or the words placental insufficiency?

 Do you think these are valid assumptions to base your birth choices on?

-If you have read my previous blog you will realise we really don’t know when YOUR baby is “Due”, only YOUR baby and YOUR body knows that.
+If you have read my previous blog you will realize we really don’t know when YOUR baby is “Due”, only YOUR baby and YOUR body knows that.

 You might also like to read these articles: